 There is no magic formula for increasing the performance of a filter.
 So, do these things the right way and you will see a major improvement in the performance of the filter.

 See also: How to Use a Shop-Vac to Its Fullest Potential?

 How does a shop vac work?

-Generally, shop vacuums are shaped as buckets and hence they are referred as bucket vacuum cleaners.
+Generally, shop vacuums are shaped like buckets and hence they are referred to as bucket vacuum cleaners.
 These cleaners are mostly used in cleaning woodworking shops and commercial buildings.
 Because they have a powerful motor and superior suction capacity, shop vacs can suck all kinds of dust, debris, gunk, and even bigger lumps of garbage.

 Shop vacs and regular vacuum cleaners work on the same principle but there is a small modification in the design of a shop vac.
-It performs way better than the traditional household vacuum cleaners, and this is because it is able to suck up larger particles of dirt and clean liquid spills with absolute ease.
+It performs way better than traditional household vacuum cleaners, and this is because it is able to suck up larger particles of dirt and clean liquid spills with absolute ease.

 Nevertheless, you can use a shop vac in your home.
 However, make sure that you have all the necessary attachments.
 Otherwise, you won’t be able to clean the finer particles found in your home.